hensleyl/mys3ql/README.md

       # Path to the binary logs, should match the log_bin option in your my.cnf.
       # Comment out if you are not using mysql binary logging
       bin_log: /var/lib/mysql/binlog/mysql-bin
+      # specific tables to dump on "mys3ql full"
+      tables:

     s3:
       # S3 credentials